 The idea is straightforward: go to the Freerice website and start answering questions about various topics to earn grains of rice for those in need!
 Even better, you may register an account to challenge friends in different groups and keep track of how many questions you’ve correctly answered.
 This is a fantastic way to engage in some friendly competition while also helping people who are hungry, whether they are located nearby or 7,000 kilometers away.

 There are some current topics that you can ask questions about:

 Humanities English Language Learning Math Chemistry Preparation for Science and Geography Exams (SAT) IS IT EXPENSIVE?
 No!
-You won’t have to worry about paying anything because Freerice is supported by sponsors (unless you want to donate).
+You won’t have to worry about paying anything because Freerice is supported by sponsorships (unless you want to donate).
 All you have to do to begin filling the rice bowl is put your thinking gear on and respond to the questions.
 You receive 10 grains of rice for each correct response, and the quantity keeps going up as you receive more accurate replies.

 You’ll see that there is a difference of more than 41 and a half billion between the two.
 Sadly, the first number represents the quantity of rice contributed in 2008, while the second number represents the quantity provided in 2017.
 (2014).

-So, this is what I’m suggesting:
+So, here is what I suggest: